-Russia to create safe passage for stranded Indian nationals: Russian envoy
+Russia To Create Safe Passage For Stranded Indian Nationals: Russian Envoy

-New Delhi, March 2 (IANS) Russia is working to create a safe passage for the stranded Indian nationals in conflict zones in Ukraine, said the Russian Ambassador-designate Denis Alipov on Wednesday.
+New Delhi: Russia is working to create a safe passage for the stranded Indian nationals in conflict zones in Ukraine, said the Russian Ambassador-designate Denis Alipov on Wednesday.

 The Indian Embassy in Ukraine has sounded urgent alerts to stranded Indian nationals to leave Kiev and Kharkiv urgently under all circumstances.